strapi/documentation/docs/developer-docs/latest/development/admin-customization.md

 #### Theme extension

+Strapi applications can be displayed either in Light or Dark mode (see [administrator profile setup in the User Guide](/user-docs/latest/getting-started/introduction.md#setting-up-your-administrator-profile)), and both can be extended through custom theme development.

-To extend the theme, use the `config.theme` key.
+To extend the theme, use either:

+- the `config.theme.light` key for the Light mode
+- the `config.theme.dark` key for the Dark mode

 ::: strapi Strapi Design System
-The default [Strapi theme](https://github.com/strapi/design-system/tree/main/packages/strapi-design-system/src/themes) defines various theme-related keys (shadows, colors…) that can be updated through the `config.theme` key in `./admin/src/app.js`.
+The default [Strapi theme](https://github.com/strapi/design-system/tree/main/packages/strapi-design-system/src/themes) defines various theme-related keys (shadows, colors…) that can be updated through the `config.theme.light` and `config.theme.dark` keys in `./admin/src/app.js`.
 The [Strapi Design System](https://design-system.strapi.io/) is fully customizable and has a dedicated [StoryBook](https://design-system-git-main-strapijs.vercel.app) documentation.
 :::

-::: note
+::: caution
-Strapi applications can be displayed either in Light or Dark mode (see [administrator profile setup in the User Guide](/user-docs/latest/getting-started/introduction.md#setting-up-your-administrator-profile)), however custom theme extension is only applied for Light mode.
-When choosing Dark mode for a Strapi application, theme customizations are ignored.
+The former syntax `config.theme` to extend the theme will soon be deprecated by Strapi, and will stop being supported when the next major release is available.
+Make sure to update any custom theme new, using the new syntax that supports custom development for both Light and Dark modes.
 :::

 ### WYSIWYG editor